balloonLD/balloon-synopsis/README.md

-# visaRDF - A jQuery Plugin for rdf visualisation
+# visaRDF - A jQuery Plugin for RDF visualisation

 ## Installation
+Grunt concatinates all needed files and dependencies.
+If you get a double load issue you can remove the respective file from the js folder an rebuild visaRDF.

 visaRDF dependencies:

  * [jQuery](http://jquery.com/) 1.8.3